 What do you need to know about Pieds-à-terre?

 Financing: It’s important to know that obtaining favorable financing for a pied-à-terre isn’t always as straightforward as you may think.
 To start, interest rates for second homes are typically higher than for primary residences.
-Furthermore, to qualify for a conforming loan for a non-primary residence or second home your pied-à-terre will typically need to be at least 60 miles away from your primary residence.
-If that's not the case lenders will consider it an investment property and rates will be even higher.
+Furthermore, to qualify for a conforming loan for a non-primary residence or second home, your pied-à-terre will usually need to be at least 60 miles away from your primary residence.
+If that's not the case, lenders will consider it an investment property, and rates will be even higher.

 *A tax on non-primary residents could be construed as being discriminatory as well as being unconstitutional under the Commerce Clause.